loriaJ/loriaJ.github.io/_pages/about.md

   - /about.html
 ---

-I was born and raised in Costa Rica, recently I have been working on finishing my PhD at Purdue University.
-I work in the Department of Statistics, usually teaching, sometimes I get a research assistantship.
-My recent research considers methods to use heavy tails in statistical inference, I have also worked on causal inference and other applied settings.
+Hi!
+My name is Jorge, I am on the (hopefully) last year of my PhD in Statistics at Purdue University.
+I work with [Prof. Anindya Bhadra](https://www.stat.purdue.edu/~bhadra/).
+My research mainly consists of computational methods that employ heavy tails for Bayesian statistical inference.
+I have also worked on causal inference and applied settings.

-My undergraduate education was in Costa Rica, where I studied pure math and actuarial sciences.
-After working for a while in the financial sector and teaching in Universidad de Costa Rica, I decided that I wanted to pursue a higher degree.
-As mentioned above, I am working towards finishing my PhD.
-Will be looking for a job in Fall 2023, to start (hopefully) in mid-2024.
+I was born and raised in Costa Rica where I completed my undergraduate degrees in Universidad de Costa Rica.
+I studied pure math (2019) and actuarial sciences (2017).
+My experience includes working as a financial risk analyst in the financial sector in Costa Rica.
+In the Fall of 2018 I decided to pursue a higher degree and apply to graduate schools.
+Now, in Fall of 2023 I am on the job market looking for an academic position hoping to start in Fall 2024.

+Aside from statistics, I love dancing and enjoy baking.
+When the weather permits, I also like nature-walks and riding my bike.